timcheadle/timcheadle.com/source/about.html.markdown

 Hi!
 My name is Tim; nice to meet you.

-I'm a web software engineer, designer, problem solver and entrepreneur.
+I'm a software craftsman, designer, and problem solver.
 Generally speaking, I just love making things.
 Originally from Virginia, I now live in Charlotte, North Carolina with my beautiful family.
 Prior to moving, I spent five years working as an engineering manager at Google in San Francisco.

-Most of my time is spent building [Umba](http://shop.umbassadors.com), a startup focused on curating creative handmade goods that delight and inspire.
+Most of my time is spent building [Umba](http://umba.com) a startup focused on curating creative handmade goods that delight and inspire.
 I joined as CTO in 2013 and love working with my team and our partner artists to build a product that our customers love.